-- (i) Write scripts which enable to calculate N! by using a while loop first and then with a for loop. - (ii) Thanks to tic & toc commands, compare time taken by the two scripts and the factorial command.
+- (i) Write scripts which enable to calculate N! by using a while loop first and then with a for loop. - (ii) Thanks to the profiler, compare time taken by the two scripts and the factorial command from the math module.